Alitalia expected to give initial nod to Etihad tie-up

 JOB LOSSES

-While unions have stalled talks between Alitalia and other foreign bidders in the past, this time around they have openly signaled their willingness to negotiate to avert the risk of Alitalia going bankrupt.
+While unions have stalled talks between Alitalia and other foreign bidders in the past, this time around they have openly signalled their willingness to negotiate to avert the risk of Alitalia going bankrupt.

 But they insist on assurances from Rome that sufficient social buffers - such as layoff schemes and early retirement plans - would be put in place to limit the impact of job losses.